zekgt/lua/README.md

 # lua
-roblox lua scripts made for exploiting im not responsible for any bans
+roblox lua scripts made for exploiting and im not responsible for any bans